GregWaters/Golem/docs/specification.md

 Additionally, when working with operating-system specific code, you have the choice to use direct system calls instead of API calls.

 Furthermore, *all* register values are kept track of and can use processor-specific code when possible.
-For example, if the `EAX` register needs to be set to `VALUE`, here's some C/C++ code that shows the compiler's thinking.
+For example, if the `EAX` register needs to be set to `VALUE`, here's some C code that shows the compiler's thinking.
 ```cpp
 if (EAX == VALUE)
     encode(NULL);